Dandong: Ports and waterways

 The Port of Dandong is located on the right bank at the mouth of the Yalu River.
-It is bordered by the Yellow Sea in the south and is separated from the North Korea in the east.
+It is bordered by the Yellow Sea in the south and is separated from North Korea in the east.
 It was set up as a trading port in 1907.
 Since large-scale construction began in the mid-1980s, the Port, together with the ports at Dalian and Yingkou, has become an important distributing centre in northeast China.

-In October 2011, the Chinese government announced a $7.1 billion expansion over five years to expand Dandong Port.
+In October 2011, the Chinese government announced a $7.1 billion expansion plan over five years to expand Dandong Port.
 Dai Yulin, secretary of the Dandong City Committee of the Chinese Communist Party noted that Dandong's unique geography ensures that the city is a hub for land-sea transportation, connecting 90 ports in over 70 countries.
-Several multinational companies including US-owned Harman, have made Dandong the location for their northeast Asian headquarters.
+Several multinational companies, including US-owned Harman, have made Dandong the location for their northeast Asian headquarters.

 The waterways near the port have become an important tourist attraction in the region and include the Yalu River Park.